 Whilst we know the impact of COVID remains very real for us all, individually and collectively, we are grateful for the resilience, creativity, and optimism so evident in our NEC community.
 Even with extensive health and safety protocols, we were able to keep in-person music-making happening at NEC this past year only because of the consistent commitment each member of NEC community demonstrated to keeping safe our community—and, indeed, the broader communities in which we live.

 As we look forward to a full return to campus in the fall, we know that ensuring public health will require ongoing vigilance, as certainly we will be living with COVID-19 and its variants for the foreseeable future.
-To that end, NEC will require all students (16 years of age or older) to be vaccinated against COVID-19.
+To that end, NEC will require all students (12 years of age or older) to be vaccinated against COVID-19.
 As with every vaccination requirement, exemptions will be approved for medical or religious reasons.
-Students will be required to submit documentation verifying vaccination to the confidential student health portal, and specific instructions and deadlines will be forthcoming next week from the Director of Health Services.
+Students will be required to submit documentation verifying vaccination to the confidential student health portal.

-We recognize that International students may receive COVID-19 vaccines that have not been approved for use in the United States.
+We recognize that International students may receive COVID-19 vaccines that have not been approved for use by the FDA (Federal Drug Administration) or The Who (World Health Organization).
 We expect that vaccines with efficacy similar to US-based vaccines will be accepted by NEC, unless federal or state guidelines mandate otherwise.
 International students with questions should please contact the Health Center or Office of Student Services.

-A list of FAQs and updated safety protocols will be maintained on the NEC Resource Center, and as always, staff in the Health Center and Office of Student Services, are available to assist with any questions or concerns, and you can find our staff directory here.
+A list of FAQs and updated safety protocols will be maintained on this page as detailed below, and as always, staff in the Health Center and Office of Student Services, are available to assist with any questions or concerns, and you can find our staff directory here.

 What Types of COVID-19 vaccines are currently available in the U.S.?